Britain's ITV under fire over presenter's 5G-coronavirus comments

 Britain's biggest free-to-air broadcaster ITV came under fire on Tuesday after one of its leading presenters said no one knew whether a conspiracy theory that 5G masts help spread the novel coronavirus was true or not.

-Some telecoms masts in Britain were attacked and engineers abused as the conspiracy theory, which scientists, phone companies and the government say is completely untrue and without any basis in fact, spread across social media.
-"What I don't accept is mainstream media immediately slapping that down as not true when they don't know it's not true," Eamonn Holmes, a veteran presenter on ITV, said on 'This Morning' on Monday.
+Some telecoms masts in Britain have been attacked and engineers abused as the conspiracy theory, which scientists, phone companies and the government say is completely untrue and without any basis, in fact, has spread across social media.
+"What I don't accept is mainstream media immediately slapping that down as not true when they don't know it's not true," Eamonn Holmes, a veteran presenter on ITV, said on the "This Morning" show on Monday.

+Vodafone UK Chief Executive Nick Jeffery said one of the sites attacked provided connections to the "Nightingale" hospital set up to treat COVID-19 patients in Birmingham, central England.
+"It's heart-rending enough that families cannot be there at the bedside of loved ones who are critically ill," he said.

+"It's even more upsetting that even the small solace of a phone or video call may now be denied them because of the selfish actions of a few deluded conspiracy theorists."
+He said there was "absolutely no link between 5G and coronavirus", and there was no evidence that the technology was harmful to human health.

-British broadcasters such as ITV, the BBC and Comcasts's Sky are regulated by Ofcom in order to guarantee that they meet certain standards.
+British broadcasters such as ITV, the BBC, and Comcasts' Sky are regulated by Ofcom in order to guarantee that they meet certain standards.
 Britain's cabinet officer minister, Michael Gove, and senior health officials have described the 5G conspiracy theory as dangerous fake news that could threaten connectivity at a time when it is needed more than ever.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)